 Priest’s expertise on the history of offshore oil has led to advisory positions and a role as a regular commentator for print, radio, online and television media.
 In 2010, he served as a senior policy analyst on the President’s National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling.
 He lent historical expertise to the commission’s investigation of the disaster and the recommendations for government and industry reforms in its aftermath.

-Priest’s work on other oil history topics include a forthcoming essay on the history of “peak oil” and a co-edited special issue of the Journal of American History (June 2012), consisting of 22 essays devoted entirely to the history of “Oil in America.”
+Priest’s work on other oil history topics include a co-edited special issue of the Journal of American History (June 2012), consisting of 22 essays devoted entirely to the history of “Oil in America.”
 He wrote the volume’s keynote essay, “The Dilemmas of Oil Empire,” which calibrates the decline of U.S. global supremacy with various ways in which the United States has ceded control over the world’s oil.
 He also co-authored another essay in the same issue, “Bucking the Odds: Organized Labor in Gulf Coast Oil Refining,” which examines interconnected issues of race, politics, and technology in the success and failure of industrial unionism in this major southern industry.